-You will need good quality fabric scissors which have a flattened lower blade so it can lie close to the cutting table.
-This means it can cut a long stroke, thus minimising fabric movement.
+You will need good quality fabric scissors which have a flattened lower blade so it can lie along the cutting table.
+This means you can cut a long stroke, minimising fabric movement.
 The blade length can vary from 20-30cm (8-12″).
 Avoid flimsy plastic handles as they can break if strain is placed on them (if cutting thick fabrics for instance).
 However very heavy shears can cause wrist fatigue if using them for a long period so choose ones that feel comfortable for you.
-They should fit snuggly in your hand and be feel sturdy but not too heavy or large for your hand.
+They should fit snuggly in your hand and feel sturdy but not too heavy or large for your hand.

 Don’t use your fabric scissors to cut our paper patterns.
 It will blunt them!
 Instead, you should also get some scissors just for cutting out paper patterns.
 I generally use two sizes: a large pair with 7″ blades and a smaller pair for finer details.